Jollof rice: Senegal

 UNESCO recognized Senegal's version of jollof, thieboudienne, as an intangible cultural heritage dish.
 Thieboudienne typically uses broken rice.
 Smoked snails are a traditional ingredient.

 Sierra Leone

 The dish is known in Sierra Leone, where it may not call for red palm oil but instead tomato paste.

 Riz au gras

 In French-speaking West Africa, including Beninese, Burkinabé, Guinean, Ivorian, Nigerien, and Togolese cuisines, there is a variant called riz gras or riz au gras, which translates to "fat rice", a reference to the short-grain rice usually used in the dish.
-Additionally, Guinea-Bissauan cuisine, in a Portuguese-speaking country, has this.
+This also exists in Guinea-Bissauan cuisine.
 Riz gras typically includes additional vegetables such as eggplant, carrots, and/or cabbage.

 Cultural importance and worldwide popularity

 Jollof is culturally important in much of West Africa to the point there is a common saying, "A party without jollof is just a meeting".
 In Nigeria the phrase "see jollof" means "see how much fun is being had", according to Nigerian food historian Ozoz Sokoh.

 Since the 2010s, there has been increasing interest in West African foods in the western world.
 Jollof food festivals have been held in Washington, DC, and Toronto.
 "World Jollof Day" has been celebrated since 2015 on 22 August, gaining traction on social media, and has helped increased the global recognition of jollof rice.
 On 3 November 2022, the dish was honoured with a Google Doodle.